postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-11-20-newbutton.md

 ---

-The **New** button lets you initiate requests, collections, environments, monitors, documentation, and mock servers in one click of a button.
+The **New** button lets you initiate requests, collections, environments, monitors, documentation, and mock servers in one click of a button.!

 [![new_button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/newButton_homePage_blk.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/newButton_homePage_blk.png)